SofiaIotti/TypescriptProject/README.md

 This project is part of the TypeScript exam for Start2Impact University.

-The test involved the development of a system in Typecript that can manage a career school for migrants.
+The test involved the development of a system in TypeScript that can manage a career school for migrants.
 The system will have to provide enrollment of migrants in training courses and link job offers with sponsoring companies.

 The code is structured in 3 phases: